JuanmaCopia/juanmacopia.github.io/_pages/about.md

 My career bridges **academic innovation** and **industrial software engineering**, connecting deep research in program analysis and automated reasoning with the design, development, and deployment of scalable, real-world systems.

-Currently, as a **Software Development Engineer** at **Amazon**, I design and deploy high-throughput services using **AWS technologies** (React, API Gateway, Lambda, DynamoDB, CDK).
+Currently, as a **Software Development Engineer** at **Amazon**, I design and deploy high-throughput services using **AWS technologies** (API Gateway, Lambda, DynamoDB, CDK).
 I also develop AI-driven solutions to boost developer velocity and service resilience.

 My PhD research focuses on **Software Analysis and Verification**.
 I build systems that merge **Symbolic Execution**, **Search-Based Optimization**, and **LLMs** to automatically infer properties, detect flaws, and validate patch correctness.